JakeWharton/jakewharton.com/_posts/2024-03-21-gradle-toolchains-are-rarely-a-good-idea.md

 > We recommend that you always specify the Java toolchain

 ...you wouldn't be blamed for thinking Java toolchains are the way to go!

-However, [Gradle toolchains](https://docs.gradle.org/current/userguide/toolchains.html) are rarely a good idea.
+However, Java toolchains are rarely a good idea.
 Let's look at why.

 ### Bad docs